International Aid in Nigeria

 What is international aid?

 International aid is help given by one country to another.
-Aid can be given as advice, technology, food and money.
-Typically, aid is given to low-income countries (LICs) and newly-emerging economies (NEEs) by high-income countries (HICs).
+It can include advice, technology, food, and money.
+Typically, aid is given to low-income countries (LICs) and newly emerging economies (NEEs) by high-income countries (HICs).

-Aid can be given by national governments, international organisations, charities and non-government organisations (NGOs).
+Aid can be given by national governments, international organisations, charities and non-government organisations (NGOs) (see the diagram below).
 The United Nations set HICs a target of committing 0.7% of their GDP to aid.
 The UK achieved this in 2013.

 Why does Nigeria need aid?